 One of the fundamental responsibilities of the board of directors is to provide a "true and fair view" of the company's financial situation and perspectives by ensuring the integrity of the accounts and any financial information disclosed by the company.
 To that end, the board must set up an internal and an external monitoring system.
-It must guarantee the quality, transparency and continuity of financial statements in order to provide the shareholders with a realistic view of the company's financial situation.
+It must guarantee the quality, transparency, and continuity of financial statements in order to provide the shareholders with a realistic view of the company's financial situation.

-The board of directors must therefore appoint an independent external auditing company to provide a neutral and objective auditing of the company's annual accounts and financial statements and to confirm that its income allocation complies with the relevant legal requirements.
+Within the framework of this mission, the board of directors must therefore appoint an independent external audit firm.
+The role of this audit firm (external auditor or statutory auditor, depending on the country) is to provide neutral and objective auditing of the company's annual accounts and financial statements and to confirm that its income allocation complies with the relevant legal requirements.